ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/taxii/taxii.rst

 Taxii Services
 ==============

-In order to use the Taxii endpoints, you need to have a Taxii user created in your Organization in ThreatConnect.
-If you need to do this, follow the instructions for `Creating a Taxii User <http://kb.threatconnect.com/customer/en/portal/articles/2898876-creating-a-taxii-user>`_.
+In order to use the Taxii endpoints, you need to have a Taxii-user created in your Organization in ThreatConnect.
+If you need to do this, follow the instructions for `Creating a Taxii-user <http://kb.threatconnect.com/customer/en/portal/articles/2898876-creating-a-taxii-user>`_.

 ThreatConnect offers three Taxii Services:

   1. `Discovery Service <#discovery-service>`__ : Provides information about offered TAXII Services
   2. `Collection Management Service <#collection-management-service>`__ : Supports management of TAXII Data Collection subscriptions